esedore/TREE-TAP/README.md

 # TREE TAP
 The goal is to write a classifier based on daily pulls on real-time malicious network data which aids in the process of real-time deep packet inspection.

-Just random forest classification (Tree-Tap) made with maple 🍁
+Just random forest classification - made with maple 🍁

                                                                          &&& &&  & &&
                                                                           && &\/&\|& ()|/ @, &&